 On the 10th of July 1983, cinema lost one of its unsung heroes.
 Culture waved goodbye to a man who had single-handedly produced some of the most sublime and iconic creations of science-fiction.
-Gone was an artist responsible for a pantheon of terrifically inspired creatures.
 Unfortunately, this man has scarcely received the recognition and respect that he so richly deserves.
 That man was Paul Blaisdell.

 The late Randy Palmer authored the biography on Blaisdell; Paul Blaisdell, Monster Maker (1997).
 Brimming with incredible notes on Blaisdell’s personal life, his earliest film ventures, and his eventual disappearance from the industry, Palmer’s book sheds a much-needed light on the life and career of an artist almost forgotten by cinema history.
 Lovingly written, it is bittersweet seeing a glimpse of Blaisdell’s brilliant personality (a man who always seemed to retain a good spirit and sense of humour) whilst reading of how AIP eventually cast him aside, and of how cancer sadly overwhelmed him at 55.